hashicorp/consul-template/README.md

 | `consul`*         | The location of the Consul instance to query (may be an IP address or FQDN) with port.
 | `deduplicate`     | Enable de-duplication of template rendering.
 If many instances of consul-template render the same template this reduces the load on Consul.
 Please see the "De-Duplication Mode" section in caveats for more information.
 | `dry`             | Dump generated templates to the console.
 If specified, generated templates are not committed to disk and commands are not invoked. _(CLI-only)_
+| `exec`            | Start the given command as a child process and proxy signals to that child.
+See [Exec mode](#exec-mode) below for more information.
+| `exec-kill-signal` | The signal to send to gracefully stop the child process.
+| `exec-kill-timeout` | The duration to wait before force-killing the child process.
+| `exec-reload-signal` | The signal to send to notify the child process that templates have changed.
+| `exec-splay` | Amount of time (random max) to wait before sending signals to the child process.
 | `log-level`       | The log level for output.
 This applies to the stdout/stderr logging as well as syslog logging (if enabled).
 Valid values are "debug", "info", "warn", and "err".
 The default value is "warn".
 | `max-stale`       | The maximum staleness of a query.
 If specified, Consul will distribute work among all servers instead of just the leader.
 The default value is 1s.
 | `once`            | Run Consul Template once and exit (as opposed to the default behavior of daemon). _(CLI-only)_